Corysia/stellar-forge/README.md

 # 🌌 Stellar Forge

+> *A place where algorithms breathe galaxies into being, and explorers follow the glimmer of Kaelthorn’s lantern through the void.*

 **Stellar Forge** is a procedural galaxy visualization tool built with BabylonJS.
 It renders sector-level star distributions based on astrophysical parameters, allowing users to explore generated star systems within a defined spatial cube.
 The project is designed for extensibility, realism, and interactive debugging of large-scale space simulations.

 ## Table of Contents